danielzh310/blurbable.com/README.md

 * Prioritize reliability, privacy, and data integrity
 * Make moderation and abuse prevention straightforward
 * Ensure mobile and web experiences feel consistent

+## Licensing & Copyright

+© 2025 Daniel Zhu.
+All rights reserved.

+This repository and its contents are provided for **viewing and evaluation purposes only**.

+The source code, design, copy, and associated assets in this repository are **proprietary** and may **not** be copied, modified, distributed, or used in other projects without **explicit written permission** from the author.

+This project is **not open source** and does not grant any license for reuse, redistribution, or derivative works.